 How to Get Started

-If you feel comfortable with the idea of fasting and find it to be a sustainable way to approach better health, then it can be an excellent weight loss program and may improve your health.
+If you feel comfortable with the idea of a fasting diet and find it to be a sustainable way to approach better health, then it can be a good weight loss program and may improve your overall health and wellness.

 So are you ready to try an intermittent fasting plan?

-Begin by selecting a plan that will set you up for long term success.
-Consider your goals, lifestyle, current eating pattern, and appetite when choosing the fasting schedule that best suits your needs.
+Begin by selecting a fasting approach that will set you up for long term success.
+Consider your weight loss goals, lifestyle, current eating pattern, and appetite when choosing the fasting schedule that best suits your needs.

-Additionally, keep in mind that intermittent fasting is not a replacement for healthy lifestyle changes.
+Additionally, keep in mind that IF is not a replacement for a healthy lifestyle or a healthy diet.

-It is still recommended to limit processed and junk foods during your eating windows, as these foods are associated with obesity, weight gain, and increased risk of certain diseases.
-Even while intermittent fasting, you will want to focus on a balanced diet, which includes plenty of fruit and veggies, whole grains, legumes, fish, healthy fats, and lean proteins.
-Healthy habits such as exercise and getting enough sleep are also important for health.
+It is still recommended to limit processed and junk foods during your eating windows, as these foods are associated with obesity, weight gain, and increased risk of certain health problems.

-As always, the best diet strategies are the ones that you can maintain for an extended period.
-This means that intermittent fasting will be a natural fit for some people, but not for others.
-Perhaps the best way to find out if it is right for you is to try a fasting plan and see if it gives you positive results that are sustainable for the long-term.
+At the end of the day, this means that intermittent fasting will be a natural fit for some people but a major change for others.
+Perhaps the best way to find out if it is right for you is to try a plan and see if it gives you positive results that are sustainable for the long-term.

-A great way to get started is by using the tools, tips, and resources outlined in this article to get started or speak with a healthcare professional to determine if intermittent fasting is right for you.
+A great way to get started is by using the tools and tips outlined in this article or by speaking with a healthcare provider or registered dietitian to determine if an intermittent fasting journey is right for you.

 - Varady, K A. “Intermittent versus daily calorie restriction: which diet regimen is more effective for weight loss?.”
 Obesity reviews : an official journal of the International Association for the Study of Obesity vol. 12,7 (2011): e593-601. doi:10.1111/j.1467-789X.2011.00873.x